 Jim is a leading British Columbia practitioner in property tax and expropriation law with extensive experience since 1993 providing strategic advice and litigating appeals for a wide range of clients before tribunals and courts ...

 - Articled Student

-Jane is an articling student in the Vancouver office of Lawson Lundell LLP.
-Prior to joining the firm, she clerked for two justices at the Court of Appeal for British Columbia.
-Before law school, she worked as a legal advocate for ...
+Jane is an articling student* in the Vancouver office of Lawson Lundell LLP.
+After joining the firm as a summer student, she clerked for two justices at the Court of Appeal for British Columbia.

 Our Real Estate Law Blog provides brief commentary on current legal trends and developments affecting your business.
 The topics addressed in Lawson Lundell’s Real Estate Law Blog are of interest to commercial real estate developers, real estate and strata agents, investors, landlords and tenants, as well as a variety of industry groups.

 Legal Disclaimer: The information made available on this webpage is for information purposes only.
 It does not constitute legal advice, and should not be relied on as such.
 Please contact our firm if you need legal advice or have questions about the content of this webpage.